basro/hx-jsasync/readme.md

 ### Returning Promise

-In javascript async functions `return myPromise` is equivalent to `return await myPromise`.
+In javascript async functions the code `return myPromise` is equivalent to `return await myPromise`.
 JSAsync takes this into consideration and will type your functions accordingly.

 Example:
 ```haxe